Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult professionals before making any property purchase in Indonesia.
+This is not financial or investment advice; everyone's personal situation is different, so do your own research and consult a professional before making any decisions.

 Is it smart to buy now in Indonesia, or should I wait as of 2026?